project-everest/everest-ci/README.md

 The main source of CI for Project Everest is a machine that runs behind the corporate network, dubbed `everest-ci`.
-It is powerful (72-cores), and is connected to VSTS, a private, invitation-only, proprietary CI system.
+It is powerful (72-cores), and is connected to Azure DevOps, a private, invitation-only, proprietary CI system.

 One can log onto the machine if connected to the Microsoft Corporate Network, via rdesktop (user: everbld, password: ask Jonathan or Sreekanth), or using Mark